stbiadmin/diu-halu/docs/architecture.md

 # DoDHaluEval Architecture

-This document provides a comprehensive overview of the DoDHaluEval system architecture, component interactions, and design principles.
+This document provides a comprehensive overview of the DoDHaluEval system architecture, component interactions, and design principles including the multi-method generation capabilities.

 ## System Overview

 DoDHaluEval is a modular hallucination evaluation framework designed to create domain-specific benchmarks for Department of Defense knowledge areas.
-The system follows a pipeline architecture with four main processing stages and supporting infrastructure components.
+The system follows a pipeline architecture with four main processing stages, three distinct generation methodologies, and supporting infrastructure components.

 ## Architecture Diagram